Nayda Collazo-Llorens: Works on paper and canvas

-An accomplished printmaker, Collazo-Llorens is, according to curator Deborah Cullen, “a sophisticated draftsperson who…has been producing personal, visceral drawings on a daily basis over several years.
-Small but intensely powerful, they are compact expressionistic worlds comfortable simultaneously in the language of the bodily and the schematic.”
+A printmaker, Collazo-Llorens produces, according to curator Deborah Cullen, "personal, visceral drawings on a daily basis over several years", describing the drawings as "compact expressionistic worlds comfortable simultaneously in the language of the bodily and the schematic.”
 Curator Laura Roulet sees Collazo-Llorens's paintings as revealing “a post-minimalist aesthetic, with the systematic organization of Hanne Darboven or Eva Hesse, and the calligraphic mark making and erasures of Cy Twombly or Brice Marden.”
-The methodology of these subjective and intimate drawings broadens into expansive mappings either on canvas or directly on the wall.
+The methodology of these drawings broadens into mappings either on canvas or directly on the wall.
 Since 2012, her on-going Test series consist of map-like structures that function as systems of visual information while marks can be “read” as hyperlinked terrains or mindscapes.
-MacQueen sees “this unfolding of space between geographical coordinates [as] an exposure of the vectors that chart personal experience.”

 Video and installation

-For Collazo-Llorens drawing does not remain confined to or isolated by the sheet of paper or canvas but merges with mixed media and video into elaborate installations.
+Many of Collazo-Llorens' drawings have a merging of mixed media and video into her installations.
 Cullen understands Collazo-Llorens's installation work as a “Gesamtkunstwerk, or total work, in which all the individual pieces of the project relate to and amplify one another.”
 In her Unfolding the Triangle – a series of three separate installations representing different geographical areas, created in 2009, 2011, and 2012 – “directional lines, numerical symbols and words activate the space and engage the visitor in the unfolding, a situational mapping in which the viewer collaborates in ‘reading’ the physical installation space.”

 Unfolding the Triangle – Lake Michigan (2012) was included in a major solo exhibition of the artist’s work at the Richmond Center for Visual Arts, Kalamazoo, Michigan, entitled An Exercise in Numbness and Other Tales.
 Also included was an installation reflecting both the tradition of monumental history painting and media billboard display – Comfortably Numb (2012) – an archive of over 1,500 framed images collected from magazines and newspapers.
-Virginia Harbin appreciates this work as “a collection not of hierarchical information, but rather an experiential archive of the everyday.”
+Virginia Harbin calls this work as “a collection not of hierarchical information, but rather an experiential archive of the everyday.”
 Though the work references obsolete technology, it also intimates the barrage of images and words “that comes through our digital devices, constantly pushing information,” which is understood by the artist as being responsible for an increasingly fragmented and dissociated existence.
 In her video work, she expresses these ideas through non-linear means: for example, in Reverb, a 2012 site-specific video installation for Medios y Ambientes, Museo Universitario del Chopo in Mexico City, “the idea of the loop is taken further by the fact that there are multiple video loops of different lengths that are engaged by the installation’s video feedback.
 This effect repeats the video images exponentially and infinitely…these repetitions layer and decay with every loop, to the point of being un-viewable/unreadable.”